Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 `mov %esi, -0x210(%ebp)`: move the %esi value to the %ebp, this is the second function argument is stored at an offset from the base pointer.

-`mov -0x210(%ebp), %eax`: again, move the %ebp value to the register RAX.
+`mov -0x210(%ebp), %eax`: again, move the %ebp value to the register EAX.
 Which mean the second function argument is loaded into %eax.

-`add $0x8, %eax`: on that line, the operation is to add one value to another, so the value $0x8 are added to RAX, which mean the value in %eax is incremented by 8.
+`add $0x8, %eax`: on that line, the operation is to add one value to another, so the value $0x8 are added to EAX, which mean the value in %eax is incremented by 8.

 `mov (%eax), %edx`: again, moe operator, the value pointed to by %eax is loaded into %edx.

 `lea -0x200(%ebp), %eax`: The lea are stand for Load Effective Address which computes the address and loads it into a register, so the effective address is calculated and loaded into %eax.

-`mov %edx, %esi`: move the value from RDX register to RSI which is used as an argument for the strcpy function.
+`mov %edx, %esi`: move the value from EDX register to ESI which is used as an argument for the strcpy function.

-`mov %eax, %edi`: move the holds the calculated address on RAX register to RDI which is used as an argument for the strcpy function.
+`mov %eax, %edi`: move the holds the calculated address on EAX register to EDI which is used as an argument for the strcpy function.

 `call 0x1030 <strcpy@plt>`: the operator here are performs a function call, you can see immediate value.
 It's the address of the strcpy function in the procedure linkage table (PLT).